3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ## Integration Testing

-# Budget
+# Budget and Resources Provided by Sponsors
 Our sponsors did not specify a specific dollar amount for our budget but our possible costs are highly controlled.
+The UCF Games Research Group has many resources available for our team to utilize for this project.
-All possible costs are described below.
+All possible costs or necessary resources are described below.

-## Camera Costs
+## Cameras
 The Intel® RealSense™ was already available to the UCF Games Research Group.
 Therefore the use of the camera will not carry a cost to our group.
 The only potential cost the camera could pose is if we find the Intel® RealSense™ camera to be unusable and we have to use a camera that the UCF Games Research Group does not already have in their possession.
+They also have a Microsoft Kinect, Microsoft Hololens, and an HTC Vive.

+## Working Area
+The UCF Games Research Group has an office space with computers, cameras, and space for team collaboration.
+This area provides ample space for our team to work with the cameras and a table with objects placed on it.

-## Unity Costs
+## Expert Consultation
+Under the UCF Games Research group, we have contact with students and experts in various fields that can be useful for help with the development process.
+We have access to the following:

+*   Unity experts to consult in order to learn and work with the intricacies of the Unity Software.

+*   3D models to create assets that may be required for the process of instantiating the models within the Unity Platform

 # Milestones
 October 2016 - Compile and run the source code provided with "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image"[].